 To see the basic use of CALCULATETABLE Function to create Power BI calculated tables follow the steps:

-• Step 1: You create a table called CalCtable which is a Power BI calculated table to filter the records for quantity >1.
+• Step 1: You create a table called CalCtable which is a Power BI calculated table to filter the the number of churned customers between two periods defined by a dynamic [Churn Time Frame Value].

 When you commit a DAX function, the data model creates a Power BI calculated table called CalCtable.

-• Step 2: You must drag Table Fields into a table visual to see all products with quantities greater than one.
+• Step 2: You must drag Table Fields into a table visual to see all customers.

 • Step 3: You can also compare the result sets of both tables; you’ll notice that CalCtable only contains products with a quantity value greater than 1.